wandexdev/aws-bootcamp-cruddur-2023/journal/week2.md

 - exported as an environment variable and to saved it to gitpod's envirnment when restarted.
 ![honeycomb](assets/wk2/envgitpodvariables.png)
 - The Service name determines the spans that get sent from the application.
-- It is preferable not to set them in the work envirnment to prevent consistency. we want them set seperately so theyre specific to the services. e.g like hardcoding it in docker compose.
+- It is preferable not to set them in the work envirnment to prevent consistency.
+We want them set seperately so they're specific to the services. e.g like hardcoding it in docker compose file.
-- so copied the OTEL_SERVICE_NAME and hard coded it into the backend section of the docker compose
+- Copied the OTEL_SERVICE_NAME and hard coded it into the backend section of the docker compose
 - Confirguring OTEL(Open TElemetry) to send to honeycomb Open telemetry is part of CNCF() and its a standardized method for all observeabilty tool
 ```